vives-web-essentials-2019/hello-world/README.md

 Make sure to use the uppercase `-S` or the command will not work.

-This command will tel PHP to start a *server* (`-S`) that listens to localhost on port 80.
+This command will tel PHP to start a *server* (`-S`) that listens to localhost on port `80`.
 Don't panic if you don't understand all of this.
 This will get clear following this course.
 For now just remember to type this command to start a server.

+Any other port can be used (1024 and up).
+For example, when developing port `3000` or port `8080` can be used as well.

 #### HINT: Localhost?